crypton480/HilbertCuts/README.md

 -----------

 1. matrix.txt is incidence matrix of graph.
 Rows represent the edges and columns represent the vertices.
-If the adjacency matrix is available instead, convert to incidence matrix using adtoinc.cpp.
+If the adjacency matrix is available instead, convert to incidence matrix using adtoinc.cpp (Use in conjunction with GraphTea or other software that can generate the adjacency matrix of a graph).

 2. use forloop.cpp to fill in code for code.cpp.
 There should be as many nested for loops as the number of vertices of the graph.
+(This will soon be replaced by a more efficient recurssive system)

 3. use code.cpp to generate cuts.